Satchel Paige: Post-playing career

 After the 1957 season, Paige went to the Mexican state of Durango to appear in a United Artists movie, The Wonderful Country, starring Robert Mitchum and Julie London.
 Paige played Sgt.
 Tobe Sutton, a hard-bitten cavalry sergeant of the Buffalo Soldiers.

 Late in 1960, Paige began collaborating with writer David Lipman on his autobiography, which was published by Doubleday in April 1962, and ran to three printings.

 In 1968, Paige assumed the position of deputy sheriff in Jackson County, Missouri, with the understanding that he need not bother to actually come to work in the sheriff's office.
 The purpose of the charade was to set up Paige with political credentials.
-Soon after, he ran for a Missouri state assembly seat with the support of the local Democratic club against incumbent Representative Leon Jordan.
+In August 1968, he ran for a Missouri state assembly seat with the support of the local Democratic club against incumbent Representative Leon Jordan.
 Jordan defeated Paige by the margin of 1,870 votes to 382 (83–17%).

 In 1968, Paige reached out to all twenty MLB teams at the time to try and join one of them on the active roster in order to reach the 158 days required to qualify for the five-year minimum for the pension.
 On August 12, Atlanta Braves owner William Bartholomay agreed to sign him as an adviser.
 On February 26, 1969, the league and the players' association altered the pension requirements, with one of the requirements stating that any player that had played at least four years could qualify for the pension, including players that had played during 1959.
 At any rate, Paige worked the year as an assistant trainer.